neckberg/hashdown/README.md

 ]
 ```

-For simple lists - like those above, where all of the values are scalar - a shorthand "dash" (`-`), syntax can be used in place of hashes (`#`).
+For simple lists (like those above, where all of the values are scalar) a shorthand "dash" (`-`), syntax can be used in place of hashes (`#`).
 The following .md document is equivalent to the two above:
 ```md
 # Ingredients
 - sugar